Tag Orientation and Acceleration

 📘

 There are several ways to rotate a 3D Vector.
-We provided above a closed-form solution, where the Quaternions are converted to a Roation Matrix, which is multiplied with the previous Vector.
+We provided above a closed-form solution, where the Quaternions are converted to a Rotation Matrix, which is multiplied with the previous Vector.

 📘